andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 related classes.
 More description of how to avoid complex mocks may be found in [Balaam].

-You can tell when tests have too much setup when:
+You can tell tests have too much setup when:

 * each test has a long, complex "given" phase at the beginning.
 * it becomes necessary to write test fixture classes just to hold on to all